-Additional information regarding this institution may be obtained by contacting the Commission at 325 West Gaines Street, Suite 1414, Tallahassee, FL, 32399; 888-224-6684; License No. 416.
+Additional information regarding this institution may be obtained by contacting the Commission at 325 West Gaines Street, Suite 1414, Tallahassee, FL, 32399-0400; Toll-free telephone number (888) 224-6684; License No. 416.

 - A member of the Florida Association of Postsecondary Schools and Colleges. - Approved for the use of VA Educational Benefits for those who are eligible.